bologer/anycomment.io/readme.txt

 * Fixed issue with comment dates when they were displaying e.g. "2 hours ago" even though comment was just posted, #208
 * Fixed issue when non-admin user was unable to send some of the custom formatting from editor, #210
 * Fixed issue when some clients have new MySQL version and `utf8mb4_unicode_520_ci` is no longer support, #211
+* Fixed issue when close button of the gallery was not seen because of admin bar being over it (when user is logged in), #209

 = 0.0.60 – 10.10.2018 =